byme92g/byme92g/README.md

 👋 Hi, I'm Jeremy! 🇵🇪 | 🇨🇦

-- 👀 I’m interested in software development.
+- I’m interested in software development.
-- 🌱 I’m always trying to learn something new.
+- I’m always learning something new.
-- 💞️ I’m looking to collaborate on any interesting project in any programming language, but my background is in web and mobile development.
+- I’m looking to collaborate on any interesting project in any programming language.

 - 📫 How to reach me byme92gca@gmail.com

 ## My Skill Set